unoplatform/uno/doc/articles/features/windows-applicationmodel-datatransfer.md

 ```

 To control the location where the sharing dialog shows up on iOS and macOS, use the `ShowShareUI(ShareUIOptions)` overload. `ShareUIOptions.SelectionRect` denotes the area the user is interacting with and will be taken into account by the OS.
 On iOS, you can also specify `ShareUIOptions.Theme` to make the dialog dark/light based on your app's preference.
 On other Uno targets, these properties have no effect.

+On Tizen, the `"http://tizen.org/privilege/appmanager.launch` privilege must be declared in the application manifest to allow sharing.